ganigavinaya/photogallery/README.md

 This Application uses flickrapi to access flickr.photos.search API

 Demonstrates:
-creation of template, services and controllers
+creation of Angular template, services and controllers